prashant280920/Stutor/README.md

 ## Available Scripts

 1. First fork this repo and then Clone it
-2. Run `cd sms` - to move into the directory
+2. Run `cd Stutor` - to move into the directory
 3. Install virtualenv using command - `pip install virtualenv`.
 In linux - `sudo pip3 install virtualenv`.
 3. Now activate the virtual environment using command - `virtualenv env`
 4. Now activate the virtual env using command - `.\env\Scripts\activate` .
 This will activate the virtual environment.
 For linux and Mac try - `source env/bin/activate`